Karthik Krishnan

-Karthik Krishnan is an Indian-American business executive and the former global chief executive officer (CEO) of Britannica Group.
-He is an adjunct professor at the Stern School of Business, New York University.
+Krishnan is an adjunct professor at the Stern School of Business, New York University.

-An NACD-certified board director, Karthik was profiled by the Financial Times Agenda Week in their Diversity 100 publication.

 Early life and education

 Krishnan was born and raised in Chennai, Tamil Nadu.
 He did his schooling at G.K Shetty Vivekananda Vidyalaya, Ambattur, and T.I.
 Matriculation Higher Secondary School, Ambattur.
 He went to the Coimbatore Institute of Technology and graduated in 1995 with a bachelor's degree in engineering.
 In 2006, he received his master's degree in business administration from Stern School of Business, New York.

 Career

 Krishnan joined Encyclopædia Britannica in November 2017.
 He introduced Britannica Insights, a Google Chrome browser extension, and then Britannica School Insights, which supplied comparable content for subscribers of Britannicas online classroom solutions and a partnership with YouTube on various conspiracy theories at the platform.

 Krishnan has also authored and published articles on various technology and education-based topics.